polatengin/project-standards/Bash-Scripting-Conventions.md

 ## Naming variables

-All variables should be in ALLCAPS format, without and special character, eg. dash(-), underscore(_) etc.
+All variables should be in _ALLCAPS_ format, it shouldn't have any special character, eg. dash(-), underscore(_) etc.

 ```bash
 USER=`echo whoami`
 LISTOFFILES=`echo ls -la`
 ```

-_Benefit of having this naming convention helps to notice all the variables in a Bash script file._
+_Benefit of having this naming convention helps to notice all the variables in a Bash script file at a first glance._

-## Bash specific syntax
+## Bash specific syntaxes

-Almost every Linux distro comes with Bash out-of-the-box.
+Almost every Linux distro comes with _Bash_ out-of-the-box.

-So, it's _almost_ reliable to use Bash specific syntax, such as, conditions, loops, etc.
+So, it's _almost_ reliable to use _Bash_ specific syntaxes, such as, conditions, loops, etc.

-We can use Bash specific syntax on Azure DevOps Pipelines for example, because every Hosted Agents comes with Bash installed on it.
+We can use _Bash_ specific syntaxes on _Azure DevOps Pipelines_ for example, because every _Hosted Agents_ comes with _Bash_ installed on it.

-But, in case of deploying Bash scripts in a Docker Container, we can't rely on Bash.
+But, in case of deploying _Bash_ scripts in a Docker Container, we can't rely on _Bash_.

-Ubuntu, CentOS, Debian, etc. Docker images have Bash, but more minimal Docker images doesn't, such as, Alpine.
+_Ubuntu_, _CentOS_, _Debian_, etc. Docker images have _Bash_, but more minimal Docker images doesn't, such as, _Alpine_.

-Either we build from Ubuntu, CentOS or Debian Docker image (around 600MB) with Bash, or we can build from Alpine Docker image (around 6MB)
+Either we build from _Ubuntu_, _CentOS_ or _Debian_ based Docker image (_around 600MB_) with _Bash_, or we can build from _Alpine Docker_ image (_around 6MB_)

-Unfortunately, we can't use Bash specific syntax on Alpine Docker images, because it's not pre-installed on the image.
+Unfortunately, we can't use _Bash_ specific syntaxes on _Alpine Docker_ images, because it's not pre-installed on the image.

 ## Function usage

-All the scripts should developed in DRY principle, so if part of the script can be reused in somewhere else, it should be extracted as a function and called in multiple places.
+All the scripts should developed in _DRY_ principle, so if part of the script can be reused in somewhere else, it should be extracted as a function and called in multiple places.

 ```bash
 function doit()